 Soul Work

 I knew my new mother through her church.
-My stepmother’s social life revolved around her church, The Church of God of East Flatbush.
+My stepmother’s social life revolved around her church, The Church of God of Brooklyn.
 Surrounded by her closest friends, her pastor married my father and her in that Church.
 She graduated from usher to head usher in my childhood.
 She dragged me every Sunday until my teenage years to Church.
 She dutifully gave portions of her income to Church and volunteered and spearheaded community soup kitchens, and clothing and toy drives.
 After church service as she finished cooking Sunday dinner, she gossiped for hours on the phone about other church members with her church sisters even though they had just seen each other an hour ago.
 If I could not get her on the phone, she was at Church.
 For her it was protection, community, joy.

 It was a locus of familiarity that was steadfast in a world of everchanging economic and social situations.
 For many Caribbean families like my own, church is where you made sense of the world you had immigrated to that was so unlike the island you left behind.
 Across the Carribbean diaspora, Church is where you were saved, where you shared food that was familiar to everyone, where you were not embarrassed if you slipped into patois.
 You did not have to explain yourself.
 You did not have to make yourself fit into this new society¾you grew up going to church, so the well-rehearsed role of churchgoing became a familiar security blanket.